GichukiMwangi88/GichukiMwangi88/README.md

-- 👋🏿 Hi, I’m Robert Mwangi.
+👋🏿 Hi, I’m Robert Mwangi
-- I'm an Army Veteran studying Software Engineering at Grand Canyon University.
-- 👀 I’m interested in scripting and creating programs that solve business challenges and gain experience to improve my skills.
-- 🌱 I participated in a NextGen Program with ServiceNow whereby I earned ServiceNow System Administrator certification upon program completion.
-- 📫 You can reach me at robertmwangi732@gmail.com or at 480-489-6309.
+🎓 Sophomore Software Engineering student at Grand Canyon University 💻 Army Veteran dedicated to acquiring skills through coursework and personal projects 🚀 Passionate about building software solutions to solve real-world business challenges 📚 Continuously learning and growing—always eager to contribute to meaningful projects 🌟 Completed the NextGen Program with ServiceNow and earned the ServiceNow System Administrator certification 📫 Let's connect: robertmwangi639@gmail.com

 <!---
 GichukiMwangi88/GichukiMwangi88 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.